pulumi/docs/content/blog/adopting-existing-cloud-resources-into-pulumi/index.md

 ## Conclusion

-With Pulumi, you can easily work with existing cloud infrastructe, either referencing the existing infrastructure as inputs to new cloud infrastructure defined in Pulumi, or adopting existing infrastructure under management of a Pulumi infrastrcture-as-code.
+With Pulumi, you can easily work with existing cloud infrastructure, either referencing the existing infrastructure as inputs to new cloud infrastructure defined in Pulumi, or adopting existing infrastructure under management with Pulumi.

 [Get started](https://www.pulumi.com/docs/quickstart/) with Pulumi today!